Monivae College: Historical child sexual abuse

 According to the Broken Rites website, which launched its sexual abuse hot-line in 1993, "some of the first calls received were from former Monivae students, describing their encounters with certain priests and brothers at Monivae College."
 As of 2019, two ex-Monivae live-in staff have been convicted and served jail time for indecent assault on 23 children under the age of 14 from the 1970s to 1990s.
 A third is currently facing charges in relation to an unknown number of students.
 Priests or brothers no longer teach or live at Monivae.
-Monivae's principal, Mark McGinnity, has "apologised unreservedly to the students who were abused by Mamo while he was based at the school", however, Monivae has so far chosen not to participate in the National Redress Scheme.
+Monivae's ex principal, Mark McGinnity, has "apologised unreservedly to the students who were abused by Mamo while he was based at the school", however, Monivae has so far chosen not to participate in the National Redress Scheme.

 Brother Edward Mamo

 Brother Edward Mamo worked and lived at Monivae in the 1970s and 1980s as a groundsman, bus driver, and hockey coach.
 He also worked in the laundry room.
 In 2012, Mamo was charged with indecent assault of seven boys aged 11 to 14 at Monivae College between 1976 and 1980.
 The majority of the assaults occurred in the basement laundry where Mamo had a work room.
 Mamo pleaded guilty to all charges.
 In February 2013, Judge Leckie sentenced Mamo to two years and three months jail.
 He was ordered to serve a minimum 18 months before becoming eligible for parole.
 Mamo was placed on the serious sex offenders register for life.
 County Court judge Julian Leckie, said Mamo had used corporal punishment as a means to indulge his "perverted sexual desire".

 In 2015, an additional 14 victims came forward in relation to 21 counts of indecent assault.
 Mamo pleaded guilty to all charges.
 Judge Smallwood sentenced Mamo to a minimum 12 months jail with a further 22 months suspended.
 According to a report in The Age, "the victims were taken into a dark basement at Monivae College in Hamilton, 290 kilometres west of Melbourne, and indecently assaulted by Mamo from 1976 to 1980."